-Choosing the perfect spot to have breakfast or brunch in Budapest (aka one of the most beautiful cities in Hungary) is not an easy task.
-Plenty of places offer delicious food, but if you only have a few days in the city, you probably want each and every meal to be the best possible.
+Choosing the perfect spot to have breakfast or brunch in Budapest is not easy.
+Plenty of places offer delicious food, but if you only have a few days in Budapest, you want each meal to be the best possible.

 But don’t you worry because I’m not going to leave you alone with this life-changing decision!
 Thanks to a few fellow bloggers, I have for you an amazing round-up of some of the best breakfast and brunch places in the city (including a few vegan restaurants in Budapest).
 Enjoy!